-Becki is an American expat living in Japan.
-She has lived in a number of cities in Japan, but currently resides in Wakayama, where she teaches Business English to engineers at Nippon Steel and Sumitomo Metals.
+American expat Becki has lived in a number of cities in Japan but currently resides in Wakayama, where she teaches Business English to engineers at major companies.
 Although Becki finds the city lacking in nightlife and not as diverse as cities like Osaka and Tokyo, she enjoys the fact that it is within easy reach of beaches, mountains and world heritage sites.

 Check out Becki's website, www.eflsensei.com, which aims to help EFL teachers all over the world get innovative ideas to make their classes more communicative and enjoyable.